hkoosha/homer1/README.md

+## Update

+This project is ported to Raspberry Pi Pico: https://github.com/hkoosha/homer2

 ## What?

 A project to read out sensors connected to ESP32 and write to InfluxDB and expose for Prometheus.
 ESP-IDF based.